Darren Barker

 Darren Barker (born 19 May 1982) is a British former professional boxer who competed from 2004 to 2013.
-He held multiple titles at middleweight, including the IBF title in 2013; the Commonwealth title from 2007 to 2009; the British title in 2009; and the European title from 2010 to 2011.
+He held multiple titles at middleweight, including the IBF world title in 2013; the Commonwealth title from 2007 to 2009; the British title in 2009; and the European title from 2010 to 2011.
 As an amateur, Barker represented England at the 2002 Commonwealth Games and won a gold medal in the light-welterweight division.

 Amateur career

 Barker started his boxing career at a young age, he trained at Finchley and District Amateur Boxing club in New Barnet where he was trained by Jimmy Oliver (father of former European Champion Spencer Oliver) amongst others.
 After a successful and long period at the club, Barker decided to move on to further his boxing skills and begun training at the Repton Boys Club in Bethnal Green, there he was trained by the highly regarded boxing coach, Tony Burns.
 Darren's father, Terry, was also a successful amateur boxer at Repton, winning the ABA Championships in 1981.
 In 2002 Barker won the Commonwealth Games Gold medal at the championships held in Manchester.
 He also became a Multi nations Champion and Class C NABC Champion.
 Prior to the decision to turn professional Barker's amateur record stood at 68 fights, 55 wins and 13 losses.